If you’re looking for an entry-level running machine on a tight budget, then the OMA 5108EB could be an impressive one.

 - You want to perform regular walks and jog.

 - If you need extra motivation to hit the workouts as this treadmill offers 36 preset programs.

 - The user is under 250lb bodyweight as this machine can load up to 300 lbs (50lb gap between your body weight and machine’s capacity is a good number).

 If we look at the market, there’re quite of few challenging competitors out there, such as:

 XTERRA Fitness TR150 Treadmill: This machine is priced lower than the OMA and about a $100 difference.
 Although the Xterra TR150 treadmill has a slightly lower weight capacity, but it provides a little longer deck, greater speed, and lifetime frame warranty (view at Amazon).

-NordicTrack T 6.5 S Treadmill: This one can cost slightly higher than the OMA 5108EB treadmill, but it brings many exciting features like 30-day iFit membership, one-touch speed and incline controls, larger deck, dual 2-inch speakers, and extended warranty period — making it one of the most popular budget treadmill (view at Amazon).
+NordicTrack T 6.5 S Treadmill: The NordicTrack T 6.5 S may cost slightly higher than the OMA 5108EB treadmill, but it brings many exciting features like 30-day iFit membership, one-touch speed and incline controls, larger deck, dual 2-inch speakers, and extended warranty period — making it one of the most popular budget treadmill (view at Amazon).

 Both the treadmills mentioned above are the best in their price range.
 So, if your budget is under $500, you can definitively go with any of these three discussed above.

 However, if you can slightly stretch your budget, you can check out its upgraded model — the OMA 5925CAI, containing a larger deck, powerful motor, auto incline, etc., where you can walk and do occasional runs as well. (view at Amazon)